Sukhvansh2004/DocBot-P22-B/README.md

 1. Deploy the site and support multiple input type eg. docx
 2. Better database system
 3. Voice query support and output TTS

+Details regarding the project and model:
+    The details of the project and the model are given in the power point presentation named 'DOCBOT.pptx' in the current directory.
+A working vedio of the model name 'Working Clip.mp4' is also provided in the current directory.

 Prerequisites:

 Python 3.10 or later